Regina police won’t release RCMP review of investigation in laundry chute death

 A jury at a coroner’s inquest last year changed the ruling back to undetermined, so Regina police asked the RCMP to look into the death.

+Bray said the review includes major case management techniques which are sensitive and releasing the information could jeopardize future investigations.

+“I feel like the information contained in the report is really something that benefits the Regina Police Service and is of little benefit to the general public reading it,” Bray said.

-Bray met with Machiskinic’s family earlier this month to discuss the review and says the case is closed pending new evidence.
+Bray met with Machiskinic’s family earlier this month to discuss the review and said the case is closed pending new evidence.

 An autopsy report said Machiskinic, a mother of four, died of blunt force trauma to the head, neck and trunk consistent with a fall.
 Blood tests showed she had alcohol and a mix of methadone and three other drugs in her system, as well as high levels of sleeping medication.